East Dulwich parking study and healthier streets consultation

 The questionnaire was open to responses from residents, businesses, organisations and visitors to the area.

-The council displayed posters in notice boards in the area as well as banners on railing outside East Dulwich station, Goose Green, Lordship Lane (by North Cross Road, Whately Road and Barry Road).
+The council displayed posters on notice boards in the area as well as banners on railings outside East Dulwich station, at Goose Green and Lordship Lane (by North Cross Road, Whately Road and Barry Road).
 Tweets were scheduled at least once weekly on the council twitter page @lb_southwark.
 The posters (pdf, 122kb), banners (pdf, 118kb) and tweets included a link to the online consultation hub.

 We have a thorough process to follow when deciding whether to implement a new parking zone.
 The key processes, past, present and future, and predicted timescales are summarised as follows:

 - Late 2018 - consultation methods and boundaries agreed by the Cabinet Member for Environment, Transport Management and Air Quality

 - Spring 2019 - Interim headline results communicated to Empowering Communities (pdf, 1.4mb)

 - Autumn/Winter 2019/20 - Determination of objections